top of page

 Planning a walking safari raises questions.
 We've answered the most common ones here, but if you need more detail, we're always available to talk through what you're looking for.

-About Walking SafarisAbout Signature JourneysAbout Tailor-Made SafarisPractical DetailsFood & LogisticsTransport & TransfersInsurance & SafetyBooking & PaymentsFlexibility & Customisation
+About Walking SafarisAbout Signature JourneysAbout Tailor-Made SafarisGeneral InformationFood & LogisticsTransport & TransfersInsurance & SafetyBooking & PaymentsFlexibility & Customisation

 On average, about 6 hours per day: 3 hours in the morning, 3 in the afternoon.
 Some days we're out